kohler/hotcrp/devel/manual/oauth.md

   be used in error messages.
 Defaults to `name`.

 * `issuer`: (Optional) The issuer ID of the authentication provider.
-This is the value the provider sends as its `iss` claim in OAuth responses; if provided, HotCRP will require that ID tokens contain an `iss` claim that exactly matches this value.
+This is the value the provider sends as its `iss` claim in OAuth responses.
+If provided, HotCRP requires that ID tokens contain an `iss` claim that exactly matches this value.
 You can look it up the issuer for a provider by accessing an OpenID configuration file, such as https://accounts.google.com/.well-known/openid-configuration.
 Example:
   `"https://accounts.google.com"`